Fury: My War Gone By: Development

 Ennis has been a proponent of war comics since his youth, as he felt they had more meaning over the general superhero publications that Marvel Comics published most of the time.
 He felt that the character of Nick Fury reminded him of the series he read as a child and that was of greater interest for him to write.
 Before My War Gone By Ennis wrote two other Fury series (Fury in 2001 and Fury: Peacemaker in 2006) as well as including his incarnation of the character in his Punisher run.
 In Ennis opinion so is his interpretation of Fury in the series intended to be the original character which debuted in Sgt.
-Fury and his Howling Commandos from 1963, before he went through so many changes as the years went by, but he also stated that he doesn't mind the more modern versions of the character and doesn't think about them or peoples perception when writing his story since he doesn't keep any sentimental attachment to the character.
+Fury and his Howling Commandos from 1963.

 Ennis has expressed that his original 2001 Fury series is one of his personal favorites and that he had had the idea for My War Gone By for a long time, at least since the end of his last Punisher series.
 When some of Ennis close friends rose within the Marvel hierarchy he took the opportunity to express his interest in doing another Fury comic.
 The series was meant to be the origin of his version of Nick Fury, to show how he became a bitter and angry old man that showed up in Ennis Punisher comics.